os-chip-design/chip-design-intro/README.md

   - 1.3
   - 1.4.1, 1.4.2, 1.4.3, 1.4.4, 1.4.5
   - 1.5.1, 1.5.2
+  - 2.1, 2.2*, 2.3*

-  - 2.1, 2.2 (quick read, no need to go into details with formulas), 2.3 (quick read, no need to go into details with formulas)
+\* quick read, no need to go into details with formulas

 ### Lecture 3: Verilog (MS)